sudoanand/groupwat.ch/README.md

 ### Demo
 Here's a demo : <https://groupwat.ch/example.html>

-Please note many people might be using the demo page in real-time.
-Therefore when they pause, play or seek a video, it reflects on your end too.
+Please note that many people might be using the demo page in real-time.
+Therefore when they pause, play or seek a video, the same reflects on your end too.

 ### Features